Truth

 (2) Truths persist independent of human desire.

 (3) Truths establish this objective reality.
-Humans choose to live in a society requiring reasonable honest cooperation from everyone.
+Humans have overwhelming reasons to choose to live in a society that requiries reasonable cooperation and sharing.

 ~ John Locke ~